Oakland Roots and Soul Sports Club Will Host the Australia Men's National Soccer Team for an Open Community Training Session on June 3rd.

 Oakland Roots SC News Release

+Entry is by free drawing closing on May 28th at 8 AM PT, with winners to be contacted by end of day on May 29th.

-Oakland Roots and Soul Sports Club announced an Open Community Training Session featuring the Australian Men's National Team at the Oakland Roots/Soul Training Facility located at 1220 Harbor Bay Parkway in Alameda, California.
-The Community Training Session will take place on June 3rd starting at 3 PM PT and ending at 5 PM PT with the opportunity to take photos and get autographs from the team after the practice goes until 5:30 PM PT.
+For Immediate Release (05.19.2026) - Oakland Roots and Soul Sports Club announced an Open Community Training Session featuring the Australian Men's National Team at the Oakland Roots/Soul Training Facility located at 1220 Harbor Bay Parkway in Alameda, California.
+The Community Training Session will take place on June 3rd starting at 3 PM PT and ending at 5 PM PT with the opportunity to take photos and get autographs from the team after the practice until 5:30 PM PT.

 Event Details